xmas21/Unity2D_ModernWarfare_2019.4.14f1/README.md

 # This is 2D game made in Unity 2019.4.14f1
+## Control :
- Using A/D to move right/left 、Space to jump and left mouse to shoot bullet
+A/D : move right/left
+Space : jump
+leftmouse : shoot bullet